Search has changed faster in the last 18 months than it did in the previous decade.

 AI search responds with synthesised answers.

-Instead of trying to rank pages for keywords, AEO focuses on making your content easy for AI tools to extract and reference.
+Instead of trying to rank pages for keywords, focus on making your content easy for AI tools to extract and reference.

 This means your content should: